ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

   RET to PC < 0, finished!

-Compare to the non-optimize version (clang -O0) which don't use conditional move instructions as the following.
+Compare to the non-optimize version, clang -O0 do not use **select** as the following.
 The clang use **select** IR in small basic block to reduce the branch cost in pipeline machine since the branch will make the pipeline stall.
 But it needs the conditional instruction support [#Quantitative]_.
-If your backend has no conditional instruction and want the clang compiler with optimization option **O1** level above, you can change clang to force it generate traditional branch basic block instead of IR **select**.
+If your backend has no conditional instruction and need clang compiler with optimization option **O1** level above, you can change clang to force it generate traditional branch basic block instead of IR **select**.
 RISC CPU came from pipeline advantage and add more and more instruction as time passed.
 Compare Mips and ARM, the Mips has only **movz** and **movn** two instructions while ARM has many.
 We create Cpu0 instructions as a RISC pipeline machine as well as simple instructions for compiler toolchain tutorial.
-Anyway the **cmp** instruction hired because many programmer used it in pass and now (ARM use it).
+Anyway the **cmp** instruction hired because many programmer is used to it in past and now (ARM use it).
 It match the thinking in assembly programming.
 But the **slt** instruction is more efficient in RISC pipleline.
 If you designed a backend aimed for C/C++ highlevel language, you should consider **slt** instead **cmp**.
 Assembly is rare case in programming and